What volume of 0.305 M AgNO₃ is required to react exactly with 15... | Channels for Pearson+

 Multiple Choice

 What volume of 0.305 M AgNO₃ is required to react exactly with 155.0 mL of 0.274 M Na₂SO₄ solution?
-Provide your answer in decimal notation, rounded to the appropriate number of significant figures.
+(Hint: Write a balanced chemical equation for the reaction.)

 A